mitre/cti/USAGE.md

 src = TAXIICollectionSource(collection)
 ```

-For more about TAXII, please see the [Introduction to TAXII page on oasis-open](https://oasis-open.github.io/cti-documentation/taxii/intro).
+For more about TAXII, please see oasis-open's [Introduction to TAXII](https://oasis-open.github.io/cti-documentation/taxii/intro).

 ### Access from Github via requests
 Users can alternatively access the data from MITRE/CTI using HTTP requests, and load the resulting content into a MemoryStore.